HaneulCheong/godot-table-tennis/README.en.md

 \[ESC]: Quit Game

 ## Build
-When cloned, the git can be imported as a new project within the Engine.<br>
+When cloned, this git can be imported as a new project within the Engine.<br>
 Follow [the official export guide](https://docs.godotengine.org/en/stable/getting_started/workflow/export/exporting_projects.html) afterwards.